-Join James P White for an in-depth discussion in this video What you need to know, part of Android SDK Unit Testing.
+Join James P White for an in-depth discussion in this video What you need to know, part of Android App Development: Unit Testing.

 - [Voiceover] This course is designed for software developers who want to build an exercise test on their Android applications using the tools from Google, including the Android SDK and Android Studio.
 This course builds on your existing Android knowledge.
 I assume that you understand basic Android development concepts.
 If you know what each of these terms means and basically know how to use them, activities, intents, services and resources, then you should be ready to work through this course.
 If you're new to Android though, you can watch the beginning course, Developing Android Apps Essential Training.